 Due to the negative international attention Father Edu brought on the mining project, nervous Intex shareholders began asking detailed questions about the mine.
 At the same time, Father Edu put pressure on his own government to uphold its laws and maintain better oversight of the mine project.
 In 2009, he led an 11-day hunger strike until the federal Department of Environment and Natural Resources (DENR) finally agreed to conduct an investigation into the mine’s environmental and social violations.
 DENR indefinitely revoked Intex’s permit, halting the mine.
 As a result, major funders, including Goldman Sachs, divested of their funding, leading Intex to make an unsuccessful attempt to sell the $2.4 billion project in 2010.
 Shortly after the botched sale, Intex’s CEO resigned due to “severe setbacks.”

-Meanwhile, the Philippines’ president, who took office in June 2010, has stated that he will fight corruption and take a comprehensive look at mining.
+Meanwhile, the Philippines’ president, who took office in June 2010, stated that he will fight corruption and take a comprehensive look at mining.
 Father Edu has made it clear that he will sustain pressure on the government to follow through with its pledges.